fvcaro/hp-goa-cmame/README.md

-# Research Paper Compilation: A Painless Multi-level Automatic Goal-Oriented $hp$-Adaptive Coarsening Strategy for Elliptic and non-Elliptic Problems
+# A Painless Multi-level Automatic Goal-Oriented $hp$-Adaptive Coarsening Strategy for Elliptic and non-Elliptic Problems

 This repository contains the LaTeX code for compiling the research paper titled "A Painless Multi-level Automatic Goal-Oriented $hp$-Adaptive Coarsening Strategy for Elliptic and non-Elliptic Problems."
 The paper can be accessed [here](https://www.sciencedirect.com/science/article/pii/S0045782522005965).

 ## Introduction

-The research paper presents a novel approach for achieving multi-level automatic goal-oriented $hp$-adaptive coarsening in the context of solving elliptic and non-elliptic problems.
+The research paper presents a novel approach for achieving multi-level automatic goal-oriented adaptive coarsening in solving elliptic and non-elliptic problems.
 It proposes a strategy that simplifies the process and minimizes the effort required for achieving highly efficient mesh coarsening.

 ## Instructions